jahangir842/kubernetes-notes/mlflow/restore_sql_backup.md

 ---

 ### Prerequisites
-1. **SQL Backup File**: Ensure you have your SQL backup file (e.g., `backup.sql`) available on your local machine or a location accessible to your Kubernetes cluster.
+1. **SQL Backup File**: Ensure you have your SQL backup file (e.g., `backup_mlflow.dump`) available on your local machine or a location accessible to your Kubernetes cluster.
 2. **kubectl**: Ensure `kubectl` is configured to interact with your cluster and the `mlflow` namespace is active (`kubectl config set-context --current --namespace=mlflow`).
 3. **Backup Format**: Confirm whether your backup is a plain SQL file (restorable with `psql`) or a binary dump (restorable with `pg_restore`).
 The steps differ slightly based on this.